Fire and rescue services

 More information:

-The Islamic holiday month of Ramadan is observed in Sierra Leone.
+The Islamic holy month of Ramadan is observed in Sierra Leone.
 Respect religious and cultural customs and laws at this time.

 Avoid eating, drinking and smoking in public or in front of people who are fasting.